You want smart political talk without the meltdowns?

 It is a mourning moment for those people.

-Uh, and it is it is a moment filled with fear, filled with fear.
+And it is a moment filled with fear, filled with fear.

-So if Donald Trump is democratically elected, and your son is serving as a Marine, you wouldn't trust his life under that commander-in-chief.
+He was asked by John Dickerson: So, if Donald Trump is Democratically elected and your son is serving as a Marine, you wouldn't trust his life under that commander-in-chief.

-And Kane said, I wouldn't.
+And Kaine said, I wouldn't.

-Uh if you have a son in the Marine Corps, and that you don't trust the commander-in-chief.
+That's a pretty extraordinary thing to say if you have a son in the Marine Corps and that you don't trust the Commander-in-Chief.

-And I think some of it has to be attributed to the fact that that Trump is running against a woman.
+And I think some of it has to be attributed to the fact that Trump is running against a woman.

-Do the brains that got this guy elected president tonight apply to being a good president.
+Do the brains that got this guy elected president tonight apply to being a good president?

 I leave it as an open question.